Need to talk? Call 1800 882 436.

 Skin cancer rates in Australia are among the highest in the world.
 Having too much sun as a child can increase the risk of skin cancer later in life.

 Parents can reduce their children’s risk by applying sunscreen, hats and sunglasses, and providing shade.
-Visit the Cancer Council website for more tips.
+Learn more about sun and heat protection for babies and children.

 What should I do if my child is injured?

-If your child is severely injured or unwell, contact emergency services by calling triple zero (000).
+If your child is severely injured or unwell, call triple zero (000) and ask for an ambulance.

-If you live in a remote community without access to a hospital, the Royal Flying Doctor Service may be able to assist you.
+If you live in a remote community without a nearby hospital, the Royal Flying Doctor Service may be able to assist you.

-Many parents choose to keep a list of emergency contact numbers to use in case of crisis.
+Many parents choose to keep a list of important phone numbers easily accessible, to use in case of emergency.

 Learn more here about the development and quality assurance of healthdirect content.